Summary

 FAQs

-A share in simple words is a small unit of ownership in a company.
-When you buy a share, you become a partial owner of that company and can benefit from its profits and growth.
+A share is a small unit of ownership in a company.
+Buying shares makes you a part-owner of that company.